khakhalin/Teaching/Intro_Neuroscience/readings_f2020.md

 - Language in the cortex: https://nba.uth.tmc.edu/neuroscience/s4/chapter08.html

-Beauty
+# Beauty

 - Geometrize: http://www.samcodes.co.uk/project/geometrize-haxe-web/
   Upload a picture; see it gradually appear on the screen.
 Every few seconds (use a timer?) note how pretty the picture is, on a 1-10 scale.
 Repeat with several pictures.
 Try to figure out, when the picture looks the prettiest: in the beginning, in the middle, or at the end?
 Why?
 If possible, find a friend and subject them to the same procedure; will their curve differ from yours?

-Frontal regions, consciousness, abnormal psychology
+# Frontal regions, consciousness, self

 - What happens when cerebral hemispheres are separated: https://www.youtube.com/watch?v=zx53Zj7EKQE
 - On memory: Transient global amnesia: https://www.youtube.com/watch?v=N3fA5uzWDU8